Physician Quality Programs

 - Communicate Houston Methodist Marquee Programs in each region to Houston Methodist Physicians' Alliance for Quality (HMPAQ) Physicians.

-Our Quality Integration Specialists Team works in tandem with aligned physicians with HMPAQ to achieve national and regional quality program recognition and incentives such as those associated with PQRS and BTE.
+Our Quality Integration Specialists Team works in tandem with aligned physicians with HMPAQ to achieve national and regional quality program recognition and incentives such as those associated with MIPS and BTE.

 Millions of Americans have some form of diabetes, and millions more cases are not diagnosed.
 In an effort to improve quality outcomes and encourage more effective treatment and management, the Quality Integration Team works with HMPAQ physicians to successfully achieve Bridges to Excellence Diabetes Recognition.
 This recognition accesses a broad range of diabetic metrics that effect patient health and overall wellness.